pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 </details>
 </aside>

 I let it run all the way to completion once, and it took around 4 minutes.
 The use of so many `setTimeout` calls probably causes the task to take much longer than the thread-blocking browser-crashing version.
 Regardless, this was clearly no way to provide real-time feedback on the number of found words as the form is filled out.
+A web worker implementation might be faster, but setting that up is a bit involved so I decided to explore other options first.

 I thought maybe I should find a shorter word list.
 The Scrabble dictionary contains a lot of words, many of which nobody ever uses, let's be honest.
 So I found an npm package called [`is-word`](https://www.npmjs.com/package/is-word) that has a few different dictionaries, one of which is a list of American English words.
 Filtering out all the proper nouns in that list yielded {americanEnglishDictionary.length.toLocaleString()} words.
 Still way too many to make a dent in the processing time.